Sources: 49ers reach deal with kicker Gould

 Beating Monday's 4 p.m.
-ET deadline for franchised players to sign long-term extensions this year, the San Francisco 49ers and kicker Robbie Gould reached agreement on a two-year, $10.5 million fully-guaranteed deal that, including an option clause, can turn into a four-year, $19 million deal that includes $15 million guaranteed, league sources tell ESPN.
+ET deadline for franchised players to sign long-term extensions, the San Francisco 49ers and kicker Robbie Gould reached agreement on a two-year, $10.5 million fully guaranteed deal that, including an option clause, could turn into a four-year, $19 million deal with $15 million guaranteed, league sources told ESPN.

-It is likely to be the only deal done before the deadline, per sources.
-The other two players facing a deadline are Houston linebacker Jadeveon Clowney and Atlanta defensive tackle Grady Jarrett.
-Clowney will not get a deal done before the deadline, per sources, and it will be difficult for Jarrett to get one as well.
+It might be the only deal done before the deadline, per sources.
+The two other players facing a deadline are Houston Texans linebacker Jadeveon Clowney and Atlanta Falcons defensive tackle Grady Jarrett.
+Clowney will not get a deal done before the deadline, per sources.
+Jarrett and the Falcons are discussing a deal, and there is some hope that the sides can beat Monday's deadline.

-Gould's deal, which his agent Brian Mackler and 49ers executive Paraag Marathe have been working on for months, reached a breakthrough over the weekend.
-At the start of the weekend, both sides thought it would be challenging to get it done, but the two sides reached a compromise on Sunday, by installing an option clause that gave each side comfort.
+Gould's deal, which his agent, Brian Mackler, and 49ers executive Paraag Marathe have been working on for months, reached a breakthrough over the weekend.
+At the start of the weekend, both sides thought it would be challenging to get it done, but they reached a compromise Sunday by installing an option clause.

 But the 49ers have assured themselves of having their 36-year-old franchise kicker under contract for at least the next two seasons, and up to four seasons.